-Monday 30 May 2022
+Monday, 30 May 2022

 Summer Hours: more on inanimate objects

 Summer Hours (L'Heure d'été) is a 2008 film in the well-established genre of 'French film in which nothing happens except people talking, drinking wine and smoking'.
 It was made by the Musée d'Orsay; it stars Juliette Binoche; it was well-received (94% on Rotten Tomatoes, prizes galore from the English-language media): in short, it is very much that sort of thing.
 But, for those of you who like that sort of thing (and it seems that I do), this is very much the sort of thing that you will like.
-(And, no, I don't know why it became plural on being translated.)
+(And, no, I don't know why the title of the film became plural on being translated.)

 I watched the film the other day.
 It seemed, at the time, to be a series of inconsequential and slightly oddly chosen episodes.
 But it lingered in my mind in a way that made me think it warranted a bit of thought.
 So I thought about it; and I now think it is quite a clever film about our relationships with objects, in particular valuable objects, and that there is good reason why the film shows us what it does.